-Today I’m sharing Oreo Buttercream deliciousness.
-I love buttercream, and I love Oreos!
+Today I’m sharing an easy recipe for the BEST Oreo Buttercream frosting!
+I love buttercream, and I love Oreos.
 So, naturally I’m head over heels for this heavenly combination of the two!

 - 2 sticks (226g) unsalted butter, slightly softened but cool to the touch and holding it's shape